To play well, our left hand – just like an athlete’s or a dancer’s body – needs to be responsive, flexible, and above all ………. warm.

 Warmth loosens up muscles and articulations: it favours flexibility.
 Is it any wonder that people from hot climates are generally so much looser ……. that Indians invented Yoga ….. that Bossa Nova comes from Brazil ….. that Jazz originated with the Afro-Americans (hot African heritage + hot southern USA) etc?
 Playing the cello at 26ºC (80ºF) is so much easier than playing it at 18ºC (64ºF).
 And at lower temperatures, not only is it difficult to play, it can even be dangerous for the left-hand, wrist and fingers.

 Some people can just walk in off the frozen street and start playing – beautifully.
 Now that is talent (and luck)!
 They obviously have good metabolism, good circulation (warm hands), good anatomy (large hands) ……….. and probably a tropical attitude (low anxiety)!!!
 This “tropical attitude” is very significant, because the sensation of cold is actually very subjective and doesn’t necessarily correspond with the reading on the thermometer.
 Someone who is full of confidence and looking forward very much to playing, can feel warm even if dressed for summer on a freezing winter evening, whereas anxious and/or frightened people tend to be more sensitive to the cold, regularly wearing winter clothes even when it is warm (like the pianist Glenn Gould for example).
-Fear can make us feel cold and can suck the blood out of our hands, making them cold and clammy even on a hot summer’s day whereas that “tropical attitude” seems to be worth as much as many layers of protective clothing.
+As a fundamental component of the “flight-or-fight response” to stress, fear moves the blood supply to the large muscle groups and away from the extremities, effectively sucking the blood out of our hands, making them feel cold and clammy even on a hot summer’s day.
+In terms of hand and general body warmth, a “tropical attitude” seems to be worth as much as, if not more than, gloves and many layers of clothing !

 For whatever reasons – psychological, physical or both – some people are just naturally warmer than others.
 Many of the most successful string players that I have met have in common the fact that they – or their hands at least – seldom feel cold.
 One fine cellist commented that “even if my body is cold, my hands are always warm”.
 What good fortune!!